Iranian Journal of War and Public Health

 Rights and permissions

-Abstract (20 Views)
+Abstract (696 Views)

-Background: Sport and physical activity are essential for maintaining physical health, improving mental well-being, and fostering social participation among persons with disabilities (PwD).
-In Iran, despite growing policy attention, challenges such as limited infrastructure, lack of adaptive equipment, weak coordination among institutions, and unstable funding restrict equitable access to sport.
-These constraints reduce physical activity opportunities and increase the risk of non-communicable diseases and social isolation.
+Aims: Sport and physical activity are essential for maintaining physical health, improving mental well-being, and fostering social participation among persons with disabilities.
+In Iran, despite growing policy attention, challenges, such as limited infrastructure, a lack of adaptive equipment, weak coordination among institutions, and unstable funding restrict equitable access to sport.
+These constraints reduce opportunities for physical activity and increase the risk of non-communicable diseases and social isolation.
+This study aimed to identify strategic drivers shaping the future of disability sport in Iran by 2034.

-Methods: This foresight study aimed to identify strategic drivers shaping the future of disability sport in Iran by 2034.
-A three-round Delphi process was conducted with 14 national experts in disability sport.
-The analysis used the MICMAC software for cross-impact evaluation and Scenario Wizard for scenario development.
-Identified drivers were classified under six domains political, economic, social, technological, environmental, and legal (PESTEL) and prioritized based on expert consensus.
+Instrument & Methods: This foresight study used a three-round Delphi process and was conducted on 14 national experts in disability sport.
+The analysis utilized MICMAC software for cross-impact evaluation and the Scenario Wizard for scenario development.
+Identified drivers were classified under six domains, including political, economic, social, technological, environmental, and legal (PESTEL), and prioritized based on expert consensus.

 Conclusion: Positioning disability sport as a public health priority in Iran requires strong political commitment, stable financing, access to adaptive technologies, and inclusive environmental design.
-Embedding foresight-based, cross-sector strategies into national health and sport policies can reduce health disparities, improve quality of life, and ensure equitable participation for PwD

 Keywords: